iamsuganthi/ship-happens/README.md

 ## Hands on Exercise

-We will create two containers as follows
+We will create two containers as follows.
+Both will be pushed to DockerHub and both will then be monitored by Snyk

 * base image container
 * application container image

+TODO:// Pas

 ## Run this app locally:
 ```